xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/driverecipient.md

 ms.date: 09/10/2017
 title: DriveRecipient
 ms.localizationpriority: medium
-ms.prod: "sharepoint"
+ms.prod: sharepoint
-description: "The driveRecipient resource represents a person, group, or other recipient to share with using the invite action."
+description: The driveRecipient resource represents a person, group, or other recipient to share with using the invite action.
 doc_type: resourcePageType
 ---